tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-model.md

 ```
 #### Create Instances

 This API enables creation of instances by timeSeriesId.
+TimeSeries name is not a mandatory parameter to create instances.

 Request Body:
 ```json